ThemisApostolopoulos/Distributed-MyClip/README.md

 # MyClip

-MyClip is an Android application written in Java that exchanges videos between two users on the standards of well-known social media (Instagram, TikTok).
+MyClip is an Android app written in Java that exchanges videos between two users , based on tik tok and instagram It is an application in which every user can create a channel, upload videos, subscribe to other channels and hashtags and see videos that contain topics to which they are subscribed.
-It is an application in which every user can create a channel, upload videos, subscribe to other channels and hashtags and see videos that contain topics to which they are subscribed.
+It was created for the assignment in the subject "Distributed Systems"

 The application has 3 main tabs: